fsharp/fsharp.org/testimonials/index.md

 > There is a noticeable interest in the developer community in Russia towards F#.

+1. **Dmitry Soshnikov**
-1. Dmitry Soshnikov, Associate Professor, Moscow Aviation Technical University
+2. Associate Professor, Moscow Aviation Technical University
 2. [permalink](#dmitry-soshnikov-1)

 I do some samples in F# for the lectures and the book, but all that is within a single-user